reymaktoufi/Reyhaneh-Maktoufi/index.md

 -Maktoufi, R. (2016).
 Popular Culture’s Application in Science Communication at the Adler Planetarium.
 Presentation for Midwestern Popular Culture Association.<br>

-Haider, D., Cooper, K., & Maktoufi, R. (2016, October 20).
+-Haider, D., Cooper, K., & Maktoufi, R. (2016, October 20).
 Mergers as a strategy for success: 2016 Report from the Metropolitan Chicago Nonprofit Merger research project.
 Retrieved from ]http://www.chicagonpmergerstudy.org/](http://www.chicagonpmergerstudy.org/)<br>

 -Maktoufi, R., Ghotbi, N., & Ansari, N. N. (2016).
 The Effects of Listening to Persian Music on the Hand Dexterity and Depression in a Patient with Stroke: A Case Report.
 Journal of Rehabilitation Sciences and Research, 2(3), 68-70.<br>